Dallas club owner Jack Ruby had ties to the FBI and the mafia, but why he shot Lee Harvey Oswald on November 24, 1963, remains a mystery.

 Testimony from clinical experts, of course, was the most vital to Ruby’s insanity defense.
 Associate clinical professor of psychiatry and psychology at Yale University, Dr. Roy Schafer, introduced the notion of psychomotor epilepsy to the trial.

 “I determined that he did have organic brain damage,” said Schafer.
 “The most likely specific nature of it was psychomotor epilepsy.”

 Dr. Manfred S. Guttmacher, chief medical officer of the Supreme Court of Baltimore, stated the following:

-Though a new trial was scheduled to take place in February 1967 in Wichita Falls, Texas, Ruby became too sick to move.
+Though a new trial for the man who shot Lee Harvey Oswald was scheduled to take place in February 1967 in Wichita Falls, Texas, Ruby became too sick to move.
 He had complained of stomach pain for a while but jail doctors hadn’t taken these gripes seriously.
 Upon later inspection, Ruby was diagnosed with cancer of the liver, brain, and lungs.

 On his deathbed, Ruby gave an interview with his attorney and brother from Parkland Memorial Hospital in Dallas, Texas.
 During it, he recounted the day he killed Oswald.
 He insisted that he killed Oswald in retribution for JFK’s assassination.

 You can listen to a condensed version of the audio recording, here.